matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/001 Block Ciphers.md

 ## Block Ciphers and Block Cipher Modes
 **What is a block cipher?**
-Block ciphers run a specific cipher on blo
+Block ciphers run a specific cipher on blocks of text.
+Specifically taking specific portions of bits or bytes and performing encryption on just those portions.
+- Plaintext and ciphertext are always the same size.
+- Uses 1 key, the secret key.
+Block ciphers should

 **Monoalphabetic Cipher**
 An algorithm that only uses one set of substitution or transposition.
 This is mapping one letter in the plaintext to exactly one letter in the ciphertext.
 Examples: